-- (v).
-A term loan of QR 67 million was obtained to finance refurbishing at The Gate Mall.
-Principal payment of the loan has a grace period of one year and is re-payable in seven years after the grace period, in monthly instalments of QR 0.97 million each with a bullet payment of QR 13.01 million in May 2026. - (vi).
-A term loan of QR 50 million was availed to meet working capital requirement.
-The loan is repayable in 36 monthly instalments of QR 1.42 million each with a final payment of QR 5.98 million in December 2025. - (vii).
-A term loan of QR 32.50 million was availed as part of the Group's debt management.
-Principal payment of the loan has a grace period of one year.
-This loan is re-payable in 20 quarterly instalments of QR 1.63 million each with a final instalment due in April 2027. - (viii).A term loan of QR 47.45 million (USD 13 million) was availed for general corporate purposes.
-The loan is repayable on a monthly basis with the last instalments due in August 2023. - (ix).
-A term loan of QR 40.15 million (USD 11 million) was availed for general corporate purposes.
-This loan is re-payable on monthly basis with a final instalment was on February 2023.
-The Group has early settled the loan during the year. - (x).
-Various term loans were availed for general business operations; These term loans are having varying maturities.
+- (ii) A term loan of QR 345.14 million was availed.
+This loan is repayable in 52 quarterly instalments on step up basis with a final instalment of QR 15.31 million in March 2035. - (iii) A term loan of QR 195 million was availed.
+This loan is re-payable in 70 quarterly instalments of QR 4.15 million each with a bullet payment of QR 91.5 million in May 2040. - (iv) A commodity Murabaha of QR 147 million was availed.
+This loan was re-payable in 9 monthly instalments of QR 17.50 million each with a final instalment due in March 2023.
+The loan has been fully settled during the year. - (v) A term loan of QR 67 million was obtained to finance refurbishing at The Gate Mall.
+Principal payment of the loan has a grace period of one year and is re-payable in seven years after the grace period, in monthly instalments of QR 0.97 million each with a bullet payment of QR 13.01 million in May 2026. - (vi) A term loan of QR 50 million was availed to meet working capital requirement.
+The loan is repayable in 36 monthly instalments of QR 1.42 million each with a final payment of QR 4.06 million in December 2025. - (vii) A term loan of QR 32.50 million was availed.
+The loan principal has a grace period of one year.
+This loan is re-payable in 20 quarterly instalments of QR 1.625 million each with a final instalment due in April 2027. - (viii) A term loan of QR 47.45 million (USD 13 million) was availed for general corporate purposes.
+The loan was repayable on a monthly basis with the last instalments due in August 2023.
+The loan has been fully settled during the year. - (ix) A short-term loan of QR 50 million was availed to meet working capital requirements.
+The loan shall be settled with a bullet payment due in May 2024. - (x) Various term loans were availed for general business operations; These term loans are having varying maturities.

-b.
-Loans against trust receipts
+b) Loans against trust receipts

-These represent import credit facilities obtained from local and foreign banks, secured by full corporate guarantee of the Group and carry interest rates ranging from 4.15% to 4.75% per annum (2021: 4.15% to 4.75%).
+These represent import credit facilities obtained from local and foreign banks, secured by full corporate guarantee of the Group and carry interest at commercial market rates.
 Those facilities are short term in nature and, are repayable within one fiscal year from the date of the facility.

-c.
-Project finances
+c) Project finances

-These represent facilities obtained from local and foreign banks and secured by full corporate guarantee of the Group.
-These facilities carried interest rates ranging from 4.25% to 5% (2021: 4.25% to 5%) per annum and obtained to finance construction projects and operations of subsidiaries under the contracting, energy and power sectors.
-Those facilities are short term in nature with original repayment schedule of one to three years in accordance with the project duration.
-During the year, the Group settled the loan.
+This represents facility obtained from a local bank and secured by full corporate guarantee of the Group.
+This facility carries interest at commercial market rate and obtained to finance construction projects and operations of a subsidiary under the energy and power sector.
+This facility is short term in nature with original repayment schedule in accordance with the project duration.